afirth/blog.camunda.org/content/post/2019/03/camunda-bpm-7110-alpha2-released.md

 You can find more information on the new TaskQuery features [here](https://docs.camunda.org/javadoc/camunda-bpm-platform/7.11/org/camunda/bpm/engine/task/TaskQuery.html).

-## Cockpit: Delete Variable History
+## Delete Variable History in Cockpit Full (Enterprise)

 In the previous alpha, we introduced the possibility to delete historical variables using API calls.
-Now it has become possible to do so directly in cockpit.
+Now it has become possible to do so directly in **Cockpit Full** of the Enterprise Platform.
 You can delete specific or all variables from the process history view.

 {{< figure class="Delete Variable History" src="historical_deletion.png" alt="Screenshot of the cokckpit variable history view">}}

 You can find more information on how to use this feature [here](https://docs.camunda.org/manual/latest/webapps/cockpit/bpmn/process-history-views/).

+> Please bear in mind that this feature is only available in the Enterprise Edition of the Camunda BPM platform.
+To try it out anyway, please request a [Free Trial or Quote](https://camunda.com/enterprise/)

 <!--no-more-->